Clinical Guide

 How AcuityMaster supports pediatric testing

-AcuityMaster includes Lea Symbols, HOTV matching charts, Tumbling E, and Landolt C, plus crowding bars for amblyopia assessment and video fixation targets with USB foot-pedal control for refraction.
+AcuityMaster includes HOTV matching charts, Tumbling E, Landolt C and picture optotypes, plus crowding bars for amblyopia assessment and video fixation targets with USB foot-pedal control for refraction.
 You can move between optotypes instantly to match each child without swapping cards or hardware.

 Mark S. Brown, MD

 Oculoplastic surgeon at Oculo-Facial Consultants and founder of AcuityMaster.
-In clinical practice since 1998, Dr. Brown built AcuityMaster to bring standards-compliant acuity testing to every exam lane.
+In clinical practice since 1998, Dr. Brown built AcuityMaster to bring properly sized, distance-calibrated acuity testing to every exam lane.